Software testers

 One payment for Passa Pro password manager updates.

-Launch lifetime price
+Early supporter lifetime price

 Your local vault remains accessible even if Pro expires.
 Lifetime Pro covers future updates to Passa's current Pro password manager features, excluding separate future products or enterprise plans.